vitalyavolyn/node-vk-bot/README.md

 | chats     | Array | No |
 | api       | Object| No |

-If `prefix` is set, the bot will work only with messages with prefix match. (if `prefixOnlyInChats` is `true`, then prefix will be checked only for messages from group chats)<br>
+If `prefix` is set, the bot will work only with messages with prefix match. (if `prefixOnlyInChats` is `true`, then prefix will be checked only for messages from group chats). `prefix` isn't chacked if using Callback API.<br>
 If `chats` is set, the bot will work only with messages from these chats

 `api` is object with API settings: **v**ersion and **lang**uage. ([Read more](https://vk.com/dev/api_requests))